Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Discussion

-Currently, limitations of our ASR-Net also exist.
-In the experiments, the ASR-Net has only a small improvement when the original dual-distribution discrepancy AS refined by the uncertainty from AE-U already achieves a high performance (i.e., DDAD (AE-U) in Table~\ref{Ablation_backbone}).
-The reason could be that our refinement strategy is conducted on the discrepancy maps of ensembles of reconstruction networks, causing that the upper bound of performance is limited by the distribution-modeling capability of these reconstruction networks.
-Therefore, some subtle abnormal regions that are reconstructed consistently by different networks in the ensemble are unable to be recognized regardless of the subsequent refinement.
-In the future work, we intend to explore a single network that models the distribution of training data explicitly to improve the distribution-modeling capability and achieve a higher upper bound of performance.
+Currently, our ASR-Net does have limitations.
+In the experiments, it shows only a small improvement when the original dual-distribution discrepancy refined by the uncertainty from AE-U has already achieved a high performance (i.e., DDAD (AE-U) in Table~\ref{Ablation_backbone}).
+The reason could be that our refinement strategy is conducted on the discrepancy maps of ensembles of reconstruction networks, causing the upper bound of performance to be limited by the distribution-modeling capability of these reconstruction networks.
+Therefore, some subtle abnormal regions that are reconstructed consistently by different networks in the ensemble are unable to be recognized, regardless of the subsequent refinement.
+In future work, we intend to explore a single network that models the distribution of training data explicitly to improve the distribution-modeling capability and achieve a higher upper bound of the performance.

-Besides, although our approach takes use of unlabeled images successfully, a number of normal images are still required for training, which can also be time-consuming to collect in practice.
+Additionally, although our approach makes use of unlabeled images successfully, a number of normal images are still required for training, which can also be time-consuming to collect in practice.
 Recently, \citet{zaheer2022generative} proposed the generative cooperative learning (GCL) approach for anomaly detection, which is trained using only unlabeled images where normal samples are the majority.
-They designed a co-training strategy of an auto-encoder and a classifier to generate pseudo labels for unlabeled images, revealing the feasibility of anomaly detection using only unlabeled training data.
+They designed a co-training strategy of an AE and a classifier to generate pseudo labels for unlabeled images.
 Inspired by this, we intend to explore a more effective pseudo label generation approach with reference to methods of learning with noisy labels \citep{wei2020combating,jiang2018mentornet,han2018co}, to develop a powerful anomaly detection framework without the requirement of any training annotations.